This section is under construction. More content coming soon!

 More details can be seen in this image.
 I suppose these days it is much simpler to put together complex models, but this one was hard given the available tech at the time.
 It was also very rewarding to see the project from the initial imaging to final product.

-This year, I joined forces with Aaron Carass to produce a Concord grape wine.
+In 2017, I joined forces with Aaron Carass to produce a Concord grape wine.
 As in other years (2013 Riveside and Peach, and 2015 Fat Cat), the wine is mild and translucent.
 However, the Concord grape add lots of orangey flavor.
 Initially, aeration and a slightly warm temperature helped the wine open up.
 Aging has changed this, making the wine smoother and (surprisingly) sweeter; now, it is better to chill prior to drinking.

 2017 Prima Concordia